-- Leader delegates roles and tasks to other experienced members, and avoids trying to do everything
+- Leader delegates roles and tasks to other experienced members.
+Avoids trying to do everything alone.

-- Provide first aid following the standard protocols
+- Provide first aid.
+Follow the standard protocols.

-- Ensure other group members are safe and bring them together
+- Ensure other group members are safe.
+Bring them together.

-- Get a stove going for a hot drink in cooler weather
+- Get a stove going.
+Make a hot drink in cooler weather.

-- Contact emergency services: Send for help sooner rather than later
+- Contact emergency services.
+Call for help sooner rather than later.

 An emergency situation or safety issue can arise on any trip, including an easy day walk.
 However, more remote and challenging bushwalks and ski trips will have a greater range and greater possibility of potential safety issues arising.